sovanna4/Machine-Learning-Portfolio/README.md

 # ML Algorithms from Scratch
 In this project we develop a logistic regression model - found [here](log_reg.cpp).
 Additionally we cover the naive bayes model - found [here](naive_bayes.cpp).
 You can find our analyses in this [pdf](MLAlgorithmsfromScratch.pdf).

+# ML with sklearn
+In this assignment I gained experience with sklearn while working in Google's Colaboratory.
+You can find my notebook [here](ML_with_sklearn.ipynb) and the respective pdf to that notebook [here](ML_with_sklearn.pdf)